GreenmaskIO/greenmask-docs/docs/built_in_transformers/template.md

   as `int, float, time, string, bool` and `slice` or `map` of any type) using type that has assigned column in `column` parameter.
 * `.EncodeValueByColumn` - encodes value from any type to the string representation using provided column name
-* `.DecodeValueByColumn` - decode value using from raw string representation to golang type using provided column name
+* `.DecodeValueByColumn` - decode value from raw string representation to golang type using provided column name
 * `.EncodeValueByType` - encodes value from any type to the string representation using provided column type name
-* `.DecodeValueByType` - decode value using from raw string representation to golang type using provided type name
+* `.DecodeValueByType` - decode value from raw string representation to golang type using provided type name

-### Use cases
+## Examples

+### A. Increment "amount" column value

+The following example changes "amount" column value by adding some value to the original.

+Change identity value v